-The European Union's aspirations for AI, Data and Robotics (ADR) that are 'made Europe' demand an ambitious approach to advancing European Al research and development.
-The EU's six Al Networks of Excellence (NoEs) -Al4Media, ELISE, ELSA, euROBIN, HUMANE-AI, and TAILOR providing a framework for delivering these ambitions, by advancing the frontiers of AI, data and robotics research and its translation to real-world impact in different domains.
+The European Union's aspirations for AI, Data and Robotics (ADR) that are 'made in Europe' demand an ambitious approach to advancing European AI research and development.
+The EU's six AI Networks of Excellence (NoEs) - AI4Media, ELISE, ELSA, euROBIN, HUMANE-AI, and TAILOR - are providing a framework for delivering these ambitions, by advancing the frontiers of AI, data and robotics research and its translation to real-world impact in different domains.

-The NoEs, funded by the European Commission in the AI, Data and Robotics Co-programmed partnership, each bring unique strengths and specialisms to the European ADR landscape.
+The NoEs, funded by the European Commission in the Al, Data and Robotics Co-programmed partnership, each bring unique strengths and specialisms to the European ADR landscape.

-Al4Media provides а forum for researchers and practitioners with a focus on the media industry, responding concerns pressing about interaction between AI, the information environment, and wider society.
-ELISE convenes leading researchers machine learning, pursuing research to accelerate innovation and adoption of these technologies in ways that safely and effectively address real-world challenges.
-HUMANE-AI focuses on the development of AI systems that work alongside human users, leveraging Al capabilities to enhance human activities.
-TAILOR brings together AI researchers with an interest in building the scientific foundations of trustworthy AI, integrating these methods across research and practice. euRobin gathers researchers dedicated to increasing the performance of robots with a holistic approach combining increased cognitive capacities, enhanced learning performance, greater levels of interaction and better suitability for users.
-ELSA is spearheading research in foundational safe and secure Al methods, pursuing the development of robustness guarantees and certificates, privacy-preserving and robust collaborative learning, and human control mechanisms for the ethical and secure use of Al.
+- Al4Media provides a forum for researchers and practitioners with a focus on the media industry, responding to pressing concerns about the interaction between AI, the information ecosystem, and wider society. - ELISE convenes leading researchers in machine learning, pursuing research to accelerate innovation and adoption of these technologies in ways that safely and effectively address real-world challenges. - HUMANE-AI focuses on the development of AI systems that work alongside human users, leveraging AI capabilities to enhance human activities. - TAILOR brings together AI researchers with an interest in building the scientific foundations of trustworthy AI, integrating these methods across research and practice. - euRobin gathers researchers dedicated to increasing the performance of robots with a holistic approach combining increased cognitive capacities, enhanced learning performance, greater levels of interaction and better suitability for users. - ELSA is spearheading research in foundational safe and secure AI methods, pursuing the development of robustness guarantees and certificates, privacypreserving and robust collaborative learning, and human control mechanisms for the ethical and secure use of AI.

-Complementing the Strategic Research Agendas that have already been published by Al4Media, ELISE, HUMANE-Al and TAILOR, this joint document provides an overview of the areas of research interest pursued across the networks.
+Complementing the Strategic Research Agendas that have already been published by AI4Media, ELISE, HUMANE-AI and TAILOR, this joint document provides an overview of the areas of research interest pursued across the networks.
 It highlights shared themes relating to:

-- 1. Building the technical foundations of safe and trustworthy ADR; - Integrating Al into deployed or embedded systems, including robots; - 3.
-Enhancing human capabilities with collaborative AI and robotics; - 4.
-Accelerating research and innovation with ADR; - Understanding interactions between ADR, social needs and sociotechnical systems; - 6.
-Advancing fundamental theories, models, and methods; - Ensuring legal compliance of ADR systems; - 8.
-Advancing hardware for safe and energy efficient interaction between ADR technologies, humans, and the environment.
+- Building the technical foundations of safe and trustworthy ADR - 2.
+Integrating AI into deployed or embedded systems, including robots - 3.
+Enhancing human capabilities with collaborative AI and robotics - 4.
+Accelerating research and innovation with ADR - 5.
+Understanding interactions between ADR, social needs and socio-technical systems - 6.
+Advancing fundamental theories, models, and methods - 7.
+Ensuring legal compliance of ADR systems - 8.
+Advancing hardware for safe and energy efficient interaction between ADR technologies, humans, and the environment - 9.
+Building safe, reliable, and trustworthy foundation models (new)

-Progress in each of these areas is delivered through NoE-convened research programmes that advance knowledge, understanding, and applications in specific areas, alongside

-NoE-led efforts to accelerate research. education, and knowledge transfer.
-Across their portfolios, NoE activities have engaged over 1,000 researchers 100 and industry organisations.
+Progress in each of these areas is delivered through NoE-convened research programmes that advance knowledge, understanding, and applications in specific areas, alongside NoE-led efforts to accelerate research, education, and knowledge transfer.
+Across their portfolios, NoE activities have engaged over 1,000 researchers and 100 industry organisations.
 Research activities from the networks have brought together researchers from different countries to deliver high-impact research.
 Educational activities have created accessible resources and provided an entry point for talented early career researchers from across the world to join the European ADR community.

-Knowledge transfer activities created industrial partnerships that are integrating AI and deploying AI and robotics in diverse sectors, supporting small and medium-sized businesses to of ΑI and robotics technologies.
-By embeddina these activities in local innovation ecosystems across Europe, programmes supported by the networks have been able to leverage local industrial strengths and opportunities to maximise their impact.
+Knowledge transfer activities have created industrial partnerships that are integrating AI and deploying AI and robotics in diverse sectors, supporting small and medium-sized businesses to make use of AI and robotics technologies.
+By embedding these activities in local innovation ecosystems across Europe, programmes supported by the networks have been able to leverage local industrial strengths and opportunities to maximise their impact.
 This work has seeded an ecosystem of AI and robotics research and development activities that connect the EU's ADR policy ambitions to real-world, on-the-ground benefits for citizens and businesses in local communities across Europe.